 For its efforts, the City was recently awarded the Florida Municipal Achievement Award for Environmental Stewardship by the Florida League of Cities (FLC).

 Groveland couldn't have done it without the support of the entire community, Mayor Evelyn Wilson said.

-"This effort has been a true partnership between our City, residents and businesses, all committed to reducing light pollution and preserving the natural beauty and charm of the night sky," Wilson said.
+"This effort has been a true partnership between our City, residents ese Reception, Connect to the Goly ZION NATIONAL PARK